 - Oct.
-1999 - Ran first descent of Tibet's class 5 Po Tsang Po (Robert Currie, expedition leader) (see library).
+1999 - Ran first descent of Tibet's class 5 Po Tsang Po (Steve Currie and Robert Currie, expedition leaders) (see library).

 - Nov.
 2000 - Nov.
 2003 - www.Earthriver.com wins Forbes Magazine's ""Best of the Web"" for Adventure Travel.

-- May 2000 - Organized and ran conservation awareness trips on New Foundland's Main River, threatened by the clearcutting of it's old growth forest.
+- May 2000 - Eric Hertz and Steve Mahan organized and ran conservation awareness trips on New Foundland's Main River, threatened by the clearcutting of it's old growth forest.

-- July 2000 - Ran conservation awareness trip through Headwall Canyon threatened by clear cut logging.
+- July 2000 - Eric Hertz organized conservation awareness trip through Headwall Canyon threatened by clear cut logging.
 Expedition members include: National Geographic, Actor, Richard Dean Anderson, Chief of the Klahoose First Nation and the Natural Resources Defense Council

 - Nov.
 2000 - National Geographic Explorer television features Earth River doing Headwall Canyon.